Table of Contents

 - Designing user-friendly screens and UI components

-- Making responsive layouts
+- Creating responsive layouts

 - Ensuring accessibility and cross-browser support